How to travel to Eritrea in 2024

 In addition, you can’t use it unless you connect to a VPN.

-This means that, before traveling to Eritrea, you must download all the information needed for traveling, plus all your music, Netflix movies, etc.
+Before traveling to Eritrea, you must download all the information needed for traveling, including maps, Eritrea travel blogs, music, Netflix movies, etc.

-On the bright side, in the different cafΓ©s, restaurants, and buses, you never see anybody checking their phones but people are just talking like we used to do some years ago.
+On the bright side, in the different cafés, restaurants, and buses, you never see anybody checking their phones but people are just talking like we used to do not many years ago.

 You get used to it surprisingly fast.